 Make your mark in chalk.

-Chalk Art Saturdays was a city-wide public art initiative in response to the COVID-19 pandemic, inspired by Chalk Art Saturdays in Salem MA.
-The kick-off for the 6-week program was on June 13, 2020 amid weeks of demonstrations for Black Lives Matters.
-In support of these demonstrations, our first Art Prompt was “Imagine Racial Justice.”
+Chalk Art Saturdays began as a city-wide public art initiative in response to the COVID-19 pandemic, inspired by Chalk Art Saturdays in Salem MA.

 The program was coordinated by Clauda Paraschiv of Studioful Design.

 Pollinators are nature’s essential workers.
 How can we celebrate pollinators?

 Trees bear fruit born from their environment.
 What will you harvest from the experiences of 2020 and 2021?